kapilchandorikar/VehicleNumberPlateDetection/README.md

 # VehicleNumberPlateDetection

-Identify the license place in the image and do an OCR to extract the characters from the detected license plate.
+Identify the license plate in the image and do an OCR to extract the characters from the detected license plate.

 Framework used:
 * Darknet written in C and CUDA